anisam04/SheCodesChallenge-HometownPage/README.md

 The HTML file must contain the HTML code, CSS code, and, optionally, JavaScript code.
 It's only possible to submit one HTML file, so multi-page websites are not admittable.

+I made my site on Mumbai where I grew up.
 I used the following to make my site stand out:
 - CSS Animation for waves
 - Carousel
 - Image map to create multiple links on one image